Material information included in TA6 Property information form

 • Part 1 provides the material information needed by estate agents to market a property.
 Some of this information will also be used by solicitors and conveyancers in the conveyancing process

-• Part 2 asks supplementary questions, providing additional information that may be required for the conveyancing process
+• Part 2 asks supplementary questions and provides additional information that may be required for the conveyancing process

 • property details: including the unique property reference number (UPRN) and council tax band of the property